jraymakers/jr/README.md

       });
     ```

-- `runJobsFromFile`

-    Just like `runJobs`, but takes a path to a jobs definition file instead of the set of job definitions themselves.
+    Instead of a set of job definitions, `run` can be given a path to a jobs definition file:

     ```javascript
     const jr = require('jr');

-    jr.runJobsFromFile('./jobs.js', ['displayAll'])
+    jr.run('./jobs.js', ['displayAll'])
       .then(() => {
         console.log('success!');
       })